-To apply, please email details of your qualifications and experience by Monday 4 September Monday
+To apply, please email details of your qualifications and experience by Monday

-15to info@sidvalleyhelp.org.uk.
+15 December to info@sidvalleyhelp.org.uk.

-Applicants may be contacted by phone for a preliminary conversation and a short-list will be invited to attend an interview early January 2026.
+Applicants may be contacted by phone for a preliminary conversation and a short-list will be invited to attend an interview in early January 2026.